platformsh/platformsh-docs/sites/upsun/src/add-services/clickhouse.md

 ## Relationship reference

-For each service [defined via a relationship](#usage-example) to your application, Upsun automatically generates corresponding environment variables within your application container, in the ``$<RELATIONSHIP-NAME>_<SERVICE-PROPERTY>`` format.
+For each service [defined via a relationship](#usage-example) to your application,
+{{% vendor/name %}} automatically generates corresponding environment variables within your application container, in the ``$<RELATIONSHIP-NAME>_<SERVICE-PROPERTY>`` format.

 Here is example information available through the [service environment variables](/development/variables.md#service-environment-variables) themselves,